thfabian/tinytest/README.md

 The perform the _actual_ testing the library offers several macros:

-* `CHECK(expr)`
+* `CHECK(expr)` and `CHECK_MSG(expr, msg)`

 	Check if the expression evaluates to true.
 If the check fails, an error message will be printed to stderr and the execution _continues_.
+Optionally one can pass an error message which will be printed in case the assertions fails.
 To get better diagnostics, it is advised to use the specialized macros described in the following.

 * `CHECK_[OP]_[TYPE](a, b)`